CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 - Included missing `addAgent` polymorphism – custom nickname with default avatar.
 - Improved display of player output in local test page.
-- Better handling of errors from initializing modules
+- Better handling of errors from initializing modules.
-- Unused `title` property no longer mandatory in `config.ini`
+- Unused `title` property no longer mandatory in `config.ini`.
 - `setFrameDuration()` now throws an exception on non-positive values.

 ## 3.3.1